Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Experiments

-For the \textsc{unos} dataset, automatic hyperparameter tuning led to a final \textsc{tuna-kernet (no split, sft)} model with a total of 2,794 clusters that altogether contain 35,080 training points.
-The largest 5 clusters only account for 11.6\% of the training data.
-Visualizing all clusters simultaneously in this case is not feasible.
-We again use complete-linkage agglomerative clustering, this time partitioning the 2,794 clusters into 10 superclusters, which we then visualize in Figure~\ref{fig:unos-superclusters}.
-The resulting feature heatmap in Figure~\ref{fig:unos-superclusters}\subref{subfig:unos-superclusters-heatmap} provides a more complete picture of how features vary across the training dataset compared to the earlier heatmap in Figure~\ref{fig:unos}\subref{subfig:unos-heatmap}.
-For instance, the columns corresponding to superclusters with median survival times 10.10, 16.51, and 19.66 years are all for young patients who receive heart transplants from young donors but the superclusters have very different outcomes in terms of median survival time, which could be explained in part by differences in whether the patients received transfusions or had dialysis, how many days they were in status 1A, and also the donor's creatinine level.
+Visualizing all 30 clusters simultaneously would result in a raw feature heatmap and survival curve plot that are too cluttered.
+We again use complete-linkage agglomerative clustering, this time partitioning the 30 clusters into 10 superclusters, which we then visualize in Figure~\ref{fig:unos-superclusters}.
+The resulting feature heatmap in Figure~\ref{fig:unos-superclusters}\subref{subfig:unos-superclusters-heatmap} provides a more complete picture of how features vary across the proper training dataset compared to the earlier heatmap in Figure~\ref{fig:unos}\subref{subfig:unos-heatmap}.
+Note that the rightmost supercluster (with the highest median survival time of 25.13 years) corresponds to a single patient who can be considered an outlier.
+The five superclusters/columns in the middle of the heatmap (with median survival times 5.08, 5.88, 7.87, 8.62, and 9.20 years) exhibit trends quite similar to what we already saw in Figure~\ref{fig:unos}.
+On the other hand, the other five superclusters (with median survival times 0.01, 0.04, 15.74, 16.74, and 25.13 years) are all for young patients who receive heart transplants typically from young donors (in fact, we could use a finer-grain discretization of continuous features into more than 5 evenly spaced quantiles to reveal that many patients in these clusters are pediatric patients).
 Meanwhile, the survival curves in Figure~\ref{fig:unos-superclusters}\subref{subfig:unos-superclusters-survival-curves} show much larger differences compared to the earlier plot in Figure~\ref{fig:unos}\subref{subfig:unos-survival-curves} that was only of the 5 largest clusters.

+If we focus only on the five superclusters corresponding to young patients and re-plot the raw feature heatmap and survival curves only for these five superclusters, we obtain the plots in Figure~\ref{fig:unos-superclusters-young}.
+As a reminder, our strategy for ranking raw features in our heatmap visualization depends on which specific (super)clusters are being displayed, which is why the raw features are ranked differently between Figure~\ref{fig:unos-superclusters}\subref{subfig:unos-superclusters-heatmap} and Figure~\ref{fig:unos-superclusters-young}\subref{subfig:unos-superclusters-young-heatmap}.
+From Figure~\ref{fig:unos-superclusters-young}\subref{subfig:unos-superclusters-young-heatmap}, we see that the differences in these five superclusters could be explained in part by features such as whether a Left Ventricular Assist Device (LVAD) was already in place or implanted at the time of listing, whether inotropic drugs were used, creatinine level at transplant time, and whether a ventilator was used at transplant time; in fact, these features are known to be relevant for survival of pediatric cardiac transplantation \citep{dipchand2018current}.